The page has been translated by Gen AI.

 Caution

-• If you directly add a Security Group on the Virtual Server service page for nodes created by Kubernetes Engine, it may be automatically released because it is not managed by Kubernetes Engine.
+• If you manually add a Security Group to a node created by Kubernetes Engine on the Virtual Server service page, it may be automatically removed because it is not managed by Kubernetes Engine.

-• For nodes, the Security Group must be added/managed in the network settings of the Kubernetes Engine service.
+• For nodes, be sure to add and manage the Security Group in the network settings of the Kubernetes Engine service.

 • Managed Security Group is automatically managed in Kubernetes Engine.

-• Do not use Managed Security Group for arbitrary user purposes because if you delete it or add/delete rules, it will automatically be restored.
+• Do not use it for any user-defined purpose because deleting a Managed Security Group or adding/deleting rules will automatically be restored.

-1. All Services > Container > Kubernetes Engine Click the menu.
-Navigate to the Service Home page of Kubernetes Engines.
+1. Click the All Services > Container > Kubernetes Engine menu.
+1. Go to the Service Home page of Kubernetes Engines.

-2. Click the Cluster menu on the Service Home page.
-You will be taken to the Cluster List page.
+2. On the Service Home page, click the Cluster menu.
+2. Navigate to the Cluster List page.

 5. After selecting or deselecting the Security Group to modify, click the Confirm button.